ArielleRosinski/Autoencoder-based-models-of-the-auditory-cortex/README.md

 (4) "get_STRFs.py": code to compute the spectrotemporal receptive fields (STRFs) of the autoencoder hidden units.

-(5) "poisson_NN_regression_model.py": implementation of the Poisson LN and NN linking hypotheses to predict ferret A1 data.
+(5) "poisson_NN_regression_model.py" and "poisson_NN_regression_model_PCA.py": implementation of the Poisson LN and NN linking hypotheses to predict ferret A1 data for autoencoders and PCA-based models, respectively.

 (6) "dense_nn.py": file generating the 3-layer (NN) or 1-layer (LN) neural networks for the Poisson-based linking hypotheses.